 Day 4: Paradise

-On the Paradise side, the best hike in the park in terms of bang-for-your-buck is the Skyline Trail.
+On the Paradise side, the best hike in terms of bang-for-your-buck is the Skyline Trail.

 You’ll hike just under six miles in a loop (go counter-clockwise) that takes you to a viewpoint that is literally at the base of Mt.
 Rainier, with incredible 360-degree views of the mountain and the Tatoosh Range, Mt.
 St. Helens, and Mt.
 Adams to the south.
 It’s spectacular.

 After your hike, make sure to stop at Myrtle Falls, the most photogenic waterfall I’ve ever seen, and then walk the short and sweet Nisqually Loop for more stunning views of Rainier.

 Finish your day by driving to Reflection Lakes, an awesome sunset location with a perfect reflection of the mountain in the lake (on a calm day, anyway), and Ruby Falls, which is along the road from Ashford to Paradise.

 The drive to Sunrise from Ashford, if that’s where you’re staying, is going to take about an hour and a half.
 Get an early start to make sure you get parking.